invertase/react-native-firebase/docs/modules/links.md

 #### `getInitialLink(): Promise<String>`

 Call getInitialLink to access the URL that the app has been launched from.
+If the app was not launched from a URL, the return value is null.

 ```javascript
 firebase.links().getInitialLink().then((url) => {